Make an Appointment

 Emergency contraception is a safe and effective way to prevent pregnancy after unprotected sex or inconsistent use of regular birth control.
 It may be used within 120 hours (five days) of unprotected sex.

-• Placement of an intrauterine copper IUD
+• Placement of an intrauterine copper or levonorgestrel IUD

 • Ella™, an oral tablet containing ulipristal acetate